erikeelde/provider-merger/README.md

 the requirement of adding android:name or the merger should work with it omitted.
 Considering adding it requires an additional addition to tools:ignore="MissingClass" it is likely better from a consumer standpoint to make the merger work with android:name omitted.

+Google issue this repo is connected to: https://issuetracker.google.com/issues/190140481